conliont/Scaffold_Design/README.md

 - **Optimization Tool:** Utilizes a heuristic genetic algorithm to refine scaffold       parameters, enabling users to achieve desired design outcomes.

-The tools are packaged in a user-friendly web interface, providing researchers with an accessible platform to design scaffolds that replicate the structural characteristics of healthy and pathological bone tissue.
+The tools are packaged in a user-friendly web interface (https://diagnostics.insybio.com/), providing researchers with an accessible platform to design scaffolds that replicate the structural characteristics of healthy and pathological bone tissue.

 ## Key Features

 - **Prediction Tool:**
   - Developed using Elastic Net Regression models for robust prediction of scaffold properties.
   - Predicts key parameters such as:
     -   Bone Porosity
     -   Area-to-Volume Ratio
     -   Connectivity Density
     -   Trabecular Spacing
     -   Trabecular Thickness